isotopp/isotopp.github.io/_posts/2020-08-04-mysql-foreign-key-constraints-and-locking.md

 ...
 {% endhighlight %}

 We can see that the `INSERT` did just create an intention-lock on the table, but did not actually have to create any row locks.
-The update had to change an existing table row `b.b_id=10`, and hence did need an X-lock the row 10.
+The update had to change an existing table row `b.b_id=10`, and hence needed to X-lock the row 10.

 ## INSERT and UPDATE with a foreign key constraint